sumayyah19/my-first-website-/README.md

 - Connecting back-end database

 ## How To Run
-1. Clone the repository (e.g., in Visual Studio Code) and save it in your desired location
+1. Clone the repository (e.g., in Visual Studio Code) and save it in your chosen location
 2. You must have the live server extension installed within your visual studio code.
-You can open this website in a browser with live server
+You can open this website in a browser with live server.